mannyshrestha1234-max/Project_TPC-H/PowerBi_Project/readme.md

 -	Revenue by Region Donut Chart: Show geographic distribution of sales

+- Global Slicers: Added slicers for Year (from O_ORDERDATE) and Region that filter all pages

 ## Page 2: Product Analysis
 Purpose: Detailed product performance metrics